Toronto Employment Lawyers

 Hyde HR Law is a boutique Labour and Employment law firm, located in downtown Toronto.
 Although centred in the GTA, we represent clients across Canada, from multinational corporations to small business; from individuals to groups and associations.

-Located close to the Ontario Labour Relations Board and the Superior Court of Justice, our Toronto employment labour law firm is particularly well situated to provide our clients with the unparalleled responsiveness, strong and effective representation, that they need and expect in today's marketplace.
+Located close to the Ontario Labour Relations Board and the Superior Court of Justice, our Toronto labour and employment law firm is particularly well situated to provide our clients with the unparalleled responsiveness, strong and effective representation, that they need and expect in today's marketplace.

 Hyde HR Law, one of the top labour and employment law firms, was founded by John Hyde, previously the managing partner of Canada's best-known employment law firm.
 John, a leading labour and employment lawyer in Toronto, is joined by a number of his colleagues who share his Client First approach to providing practical and cost-efficient representation.
 John is one of only 23 lawyers in Canada certified by the Law Society as a Specialist in Labour Law.